OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

   For an example of how to get public key XML from  a .cert file, see [PublicKey Class](/dotnet/api/system.security.cryptography.x509certificates.publickey#examples).

+> [!NOTE]
+> After creating a new provider the signed cards won't load immmediately and they will fail with the error below.
+If you're sure that your payload is correct, then it is advised to just wait for the changes to propagate.
+> ```
+> Adaptive card signature validation failed - Failed to validate signature
+> ```

 ### Scope of your submission

 In this section, you need to specify at what scope you want to enable actionable message for your service.
 The applicable scopes are: